 “Until you’ve dealt with something like this, you have no clue how you will react,” Jones, 49, said.
 Trying to patch the marriage back together, “was a hard, painful, challenging experience.
 It’s not for the weak.”

 When you've been cheated on, the first thing to decide is whether to go through the grueling and often painful process of putting your relationship back on track, experts say.

-"Life totally changes," says Jacqueline Hudak, clinical director for the Center for Couples and Adult Families.
-"Suddenly you have all these questions about what was real."
+“Life totally changes,” said Jacqueline Hudak, clinical director for the Center for Couples and Adult Families.
+“Suddenly you have all these questions about what was real.”

 Most couples who have younger children choose to try to work it out.
-"It depends on where you are in your life cycle," she explains.
+“It depends on where you are in your life cycle,” she explained.

-Love, Fisher says, is very much like an addiction as far as your brain is concerned.
-The same regions that "become active when a cocaine addict experiences craving and obsession are also activated by love," she explains.
+Love, Fisher said, is very much like an addiction as far as your brain is concerned.
+The same regions that “become active when a cocaine addict experiences craving and obsession are also activated by love,” she explained.
 And, just as the addict can experience painful withdrawal symptoms, so too can a person who is losing love.